telkaffash/ultralytics-object-detection-starter-kit/README.md

 | `Latency mean (ms)` | Average inference time per image |
 | `FPS` | Frames per second |
 | `Size (MB)` | Model file size |

-Don't put these on your report blindly.
-Understand where they come and what they mean.
-There are more metrics you may want to use depending on your application, but usually they can be derived from these or require only a little tweek to the code.
 ---

 ## Tuning Tips